Khoa94/car-dealer-jdbc/readme.md

-This project uses the following plugins.
+This project uses the following plugins in IntelliJ.
 Lombok
 JFormDesigner